reshmabidikar/slate/source/includes/_payment.md

 **Requst Body**

-A JSON string representing a list of custom fields to substitute for the existing ones.
+A list of [Custom Field](https://killbill.github.io/slate/?java#custom-field-custom-field-resource) objects representing the fields to substitute for existing ones.
+Each object should specify at least the the `customFieldId` and `value` attribute.
+For example:

+[ { "customFieldId": "6d4c073b-fd89-4e39-9802-eba65f42492f", "value": "123" } ]

 **Query Parameters**